Members of Jeff Sessions' church just charged him with violating church rules

-(CNN)More than 600 members of the United Methodist Church have issued a formal church complaint against Attorney General Jeff Sessions, a fellow church member, charging that his "zero tolerance" policy on immigration violates church rules and may constitute child abuse.
+(CNN)More than 600 members of the United Methodist Church have issued a formal complaint against Attorney General Jeff Sessions, a fellow church member, charging that his "zero tolerance" policy on immigration violates church rules and may constitute child abuse.

 Officially, the complaint charges Sessions with violating the United Methodist Church's Book of Discipline, its code of laws and social principles.
 Such charges could lead to a church trial, though few expect that to happen to the attorney general, the country's top lawman.